httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 are case-insensitive.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for digest-algorithm values.
-The registry contains the following tokens.
+The registry contains the tokens listed below.

+Some algorithms, although registered, have since been proven to be vulnerable: the MD5 algorithm MUST NOT be used as it has been found vulnerable to collision attacks [CMU-836068], the SHA algorithm is NOT RECOMMENDED as it has been found vulnerable to collision attacks [IACR-2019-459].

   SHA-256: